tjol/ckdl/README.md

 ckdl has full support for **KDL 1.0.0** and passes the upstream test suite.

-ckdl has experimental (opt-in) support for a [draft version of KDL 2.0.0][kdl2].
-For the time being, KDLv2 support has to be explicitly requested via parser/emitter options; this behaviour is subject to change once KDLv2 is finalized.
+ckdl has opt-in support for [KDL 2.0.0][kdl2].
+At the moment, KDLv2 support has to be explicitly requested via parser/emitter options; this behaviour is subject to change once KDLv2 is finalized.

 The parser also supports a hybrid mode that accepts both KDLv2 and KDLv1 documents.